-- Disposable smoker boxes are made from aluminium foil and can only be used ones.
-You can make these yourself by using foil pans and aluminium foil lids with holes in them.
+- Disposable smoker boxes are made from aluminum foil and can only be used.
+You can make these yourself by using foil pans and aluminum foil lids with holes in them.
 If you can’t find a foil pan, simply use aluminum foil to create a pouch-like container and cover it with a foil lid.
 Be sure that the holes in the lid are more or less uniform in shape and size.
 These boxes or pouches also use wood chips and can go directly over the burners.

 Most traditional rectangular boxes can be adapted for use directly over the grill’s burners as well as over the actual grates, but some models are built to be used exclusively under the grates.
 So while most smoker boxes will have intersecting features in terms of intended usage, you can still use this broad classification to help you navigate the wide smoker selection.

 List of Top-Rated Smoker Boxes for Gas Grills